-We do not intend to pay dividends on our common stock for the foreseeable future.
+We currently do not intend to pay dividends on our common stock.

-While we have paid dividends in the past, we presently have no intention to pay dividends on our common stock at any time in the foreseeable future.
+While we have paid dividends in the past, we currently have no intention to pay dividends on our common stock.
 Any decision to declare and pay dividends in the future will be made at the discretion of our board of directors and will depend on, among other things, our results of operations, financial condition, cash requirements, contractual restrictions, and other factors that our board of directors may deem relevant.
 Furthermore, our ability to declare and pay dividends may be limited by instruments governing future outstanding indebtedness we may incur.